sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sso_okta/administration_sso_okta.md

       <li><strong> User Self-Service:</strong> Okta provides a self-service portal that allows users to reset their passwords or update their profile information.
 This can reduce the burden on IT help desks and improve user satisfaction.</li>
 </ul>

-While Okta has many options available, we want to call attention to just a few in this section.
+While Okta has many options available, we will focus on the foundational features.

  ### Target Audience
-Anyone who is trying to create QS content for Sigma.
+Sigma administrators or security professionals who are interested in learning how to implements Sigma SSO with Okta.

 ### Prerequisites